meisel2000/openhab-addons/bundles/org.openhab.binding.vwweconnect/README.md

 Sends the command to stop the vehicle ventilation.

-### Electrical cars supports the following actions NOTE: Not tested at all!!!
+### Electrical/hybrid cars might support the following actions NOTE: Not tested at all!!!

 #### chargerStartCommand()